PX4/PX4-user_guide/en/sensor_bus/i2c_general.md

-# I2C bus
+# I2C Bus Overview
 [I2C](https://en.wikipedia.org/wiki/I2C) bus is a widely used bus originally designed for internal communication on computer motherboards.
 A lot of currently used sensors are equipped with this interface.
 I2C is easy to implement.
 It enables two-way communication via a pair of wires (SDA, SCL).
 The bus is based on master-slave principle and an individual slave device is addressable.
 One bus can theoretically connect with up to 128 devices, each with its unique address.

 :::note
-Details on software development for I2C devices are described on the page [i2c](./i2c.md) in development section.
+Details on software development for I2C devices are described on the page [i2c](./i2c_development.md) in development section.
 :::

 ## Wiring